Inflatable hot tubs are a great way to get into hot tubbing on a budget. But they do have their limitations. So, do blow up hot tubs work in winter?

 Conclusion

-In the article, we explored whether they deflate in cold weather, how you can insulate them, and if they work if the temperature goes below freezing.
+In the article, we explored whether they deflate in cold climates, how you can insulate them, and if they work if the temperature goes below freezing.
 They do not deflate, and there are several ways to inflate them, and they do not work below freezing.

 But we also found out if you should winterize them.

 There’s really no reason to winterize them.
-Then, we considered whether they get up to 104 degrees Fahrenheit during winter and how much some of the top models cost, their capacity, and star ratings.
+Then, we considered whether they get up to 104 degrees Fahrenheit during winter and how much some of the top models cost their capacity, and star ratings.

 Lastly, we found out if there are 4-season inflatable hot tubs.